Camping and RVing – when it comes to either of these pastimes, they’re not necessarily mutually exclusive.

-These provide a place to sit down, enjoy some sun protection, and a cool breeze.
+These provide a place to sit down and enjoy some sun protection, and a cool breeze.
 They’re typically open at either side providing access from the camper or trailer door to the exterior.

-Rooftop tents is another spin on mixing camping with mobility. [affiliate link]
+Rooftop tents are another spin on mixing camping with mobility. [affiliate link]

 These come in various designs and are put on a vehicle’s roof and sometimes extend outwards beyond it too.

 For short trips in a car or truck that may not have the towing capacity to pull a mid-sized camper or trailer, this rooftop tends has recently become a popular alternative.